COVID Brings Out the Sun for Stormy Petrels Women’s Volleyball

 I went to my first Oglethorpe women’s volleyball game on September 2, 2017.
-The Petrel’s were taking on Illinois Tech in the second game of the 2017 Stormy Petrel Challenge.
-They fell to an early 0-2 deficit, and the third set seemed lost when they found themselves down 17-22.
-Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24 victory.
+The Petrel’s took on Illinois Tech in the second game of the 2017 Stormy Petrel Challenge.
+Matches are like tennis: Best of 5 sets.
+The Petrels fell to an early 0-2 deficit, and the third set seemed lost when they found themselves down 17-22.
+Their star player Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24 victory.
 They won the next two sets by 5 and 3 points, respectively, completing the 3-2 comeback.
+I was amazed.
 The game was fast, explosive, and tense.
-I was hooked.
 I couldn’t wait to see the rest of the season.

-After the Illinois Tech game, the Petrels went on a 13 game losing streak.
-They ended the season 4-21 overall, and 2-12 in conference play.
-Needless to say, that first game set my expectations a little too high.
+For the rest of the season, after the Illinois Tech game, the Petrels went on a 13 game losing streak.
+They ended the season 4-21 overall, and 2-12 in conference play, dead last.

 |Season||Oglethorpe Conference record|

 In a shortened, conference-only season, second-year coach Anna Braun led the Stormy Petrels to a 6-5 finish.
 You may look at that and say, “Robert, that’s only 55%.
-It took a shortened season, a COVID-depleted conference, and over ten years years to barely win half of their games?”
-And while, yes, you would be correct, this is the Petrel’s best percentage, first winning season, and best conference ranking since joining the SAA.
+It took a shortened season, a COVID-depleted conference, and over ten years to barely win half of their games?”
+And while, yes, you would be correct, this is the Petrel’s best percentage, first winning season, and best conference ranking since joining the SAA over a decade ago.
 For Oglethorpe, 6-5 is as good as winning the title.

 To explain how amazing this is, I want to provide some context.
 First we need to take a detour into the world of analytics.